Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 If going second, a *Single-Attack-Kill* (SAK) can easily be achieved through attacking with [Haversine](#Synchro-Monsters) or [Arcsine](#Synchro-Monsters) into a [Rubic Token](#Tokens).

 ### Tech Picks
-- [Foolish Exile](../cards/spells/Foolish%20Exile.md) can banish a [Lv3 Tuner](#Level-3-Tuners) to trigger their effect and easily search a card, while also sending them into circulyzacion.
+- [Foolish Exile](../cards/spells/Foolish%20Exile.md) can banish a [Lv3 Tuner](#Level-3-Tuners) to trigger their effect and easily search a card, while also sending them into circulation.
 - [Foolish Burial Trade](../cards/spells/Foolish%20Burial%20Trade.md) works nicely too, recovering banished Extra Deck Monsters and recycling Spell/Traps.
 - [Final Vanquish](../cards/spells/Final%20Vanquish.md) works well, since the archetype utilises every Summoning technique except Fusion.
   - The banished Monster can then be retrieved by [Axis](#Level-3-non-Tuners) if needed.